MD-J1/FLOATING-DIV-S/README.md

 Welcome to my first ever GitHub project! 🎉

-This is a glowing, animated HTML & CSS visual experiment called **DM&E** — short for **Dimpho Magoro & Energy**.
+This is a glowing, animated HTML & CSS visual experiment.
 It's a creative playground where I explore cool animations, glowing effects, and unique design using HTML and CSS.

 ## 🌟 What's inside?